Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Related Work

-\textbf{Deep-learning methods.} Deep learning has been recently applied to graph matching \cite{ZanfirCVPR18}, whereby convolutional neural network (CNN) is used to extract node features from images followed with spectral matching and the CNN is learned using a regression-like node correspondence supervision.
-This work is soon improved in \cite{WangICCV19,ZhangICCV19} by introducing graph neural network to encode the structure information, and devising combinatorial loss based on cross-entropy loss, and Sinkhorn Network~\cite{AdamsArxiv11} as adopted in \cite{WangICCV19}.
+\textbf{Deep-learning methods.} A pioneer work \cite{nowak2018revised} considers the alignment of graphs by embedding on individual graphs, which can be regarded a special case of Koopmans-Beckmann\textquotesingle s QAP.
+Deep learning is recently applied for graph matching on images \cite{ZanfirCVPR18}, whereby convolutional neural network (CNN) is used to extract node features from images followed with spectral matching and CNN is learned using a regression-like node correspondence supervision.
+This work is improved by introducing GNN to encode structural~\cite{WangICCV19,WangPAMI20} or geometric~\cite{ZhangICCV19} information, with a combinatorial loss based on cross-entropy loss, and Sinkhorn network~\cite{AdamsArxiv11} as adopted in \cite{WangICCV19}.
+Yu \textit{et al.}~\cite{YuICLR20} extends \cite{WangICCV19} by edge embedding and Hungarian-based attention mechanism to stabilize end-to-end training.